hanselrd/bubble-warrior-adventures/README.md

 * [Kyle Jolicoeur](https://github.com/kjolicoeur)

 ## Installation
-Clone the repo by doing the following:
+Clone the repo by pasting the following command in your terminal.
 ```bash
 git clone https://github.com/hanselrd/bubble-warrior-adventures --recursive
 ```
-Then navigate to the newly created **bubble-warrior-adventures** and double-click the .sln file.
+Then navigate to the newly created **bubble-warrior-adventures** and double-click the **.sln** file.
 Currently we do not support any other operating systems other than Windows.
 Sorry!

 ## License